terminalcloud/apps/docs/openatrium.md

 # **OpenAtrium** Terminal.com Snapshot

-*Open Atrium is open source collaboration software that enables organizations to securely connect their teams, projects, and knowledge*
+*OpenAtrium is an open source collaboration software enabling organizations to securely connect their teams, projects and information.*

 ---

 ## About OpenAtrium

-A powerful solution, Open Atrium’s framework allows your organization to easily integrate your existing software, while remaining flexible enough to change as your organization grows.
-With Open Atrium, you can better communicate, educate, and inform your organization by creating solutions such as an intranet, social collaboration platform, web portal, or learning management system.
+OpenAtrium’s framework allows your organization to easily integrate your existing software, while remaining flexible enough to change as your organization grows.
+With OpenAtrium, you can better communicate, educate and inform your organization by creating solutions such as an intranet, social collaboration platform, web portal or learning management system.

 ---

 ## Main Features

-- **Documents** - Create, attach, store, share, and collaborate.
+- **Documents** - Create, attach, store, share and collaborate.
 - **Events** - Manage upcoming events with integrated calendars.
-- **Discussions** - Communicate, collaborate, and exchange ideas securely.
+- **Discussions** - Communicate, collaborate and exchange ideas securely.
-- **Multimedia** - Embed, store, and access files, images, & videos.
+- **Multimedia** - Embed, store and access files, images & videos.
 Store once.
-Use Sitewide.
+Use site-wide.
-- **Mobile Optimized** - Create, publish, and access anywhere.
+- **Mobile optimized** - Create, publish and access anywhere.
 No app required.
-- **Worktracker** - Monitor projects, milestones, & deliverables.
+- **Worktracker** - Monitor projects, milestones & deliverables.
-- **Data Security** - Granular access control, sitewide.
+- **Data security** - Granular access control, sitewide.
-- **Identity Management** - Roles, Permissions, & LDAP integration.
+- **Identity management** - Roles, Permissions & LDAP integration.
-- **Activity Streams** - Consistently  monitor work and communications at a glance.
+- **Activity streams** - Consistently  monitor work and communications at a glance.
 - **Workflow** - Appropriately manage and publish content.
-- **Notifications** - Subscribe, notify, & respond in email.
+- **Notifications** - Subscribe, notify & respond in email.
-- **Tags & Taxonomies** - Content categorization for quick and seamless access.
+- **Tags & taxonomies** - Content categorization for quick and seamless access.
-- **Learning Tools** - Online trainings, catalogues, and course management.
+- **Learning tools** - Online trainings, catalogues and course management.
-- **Social Tools** - Follow, like, subscribe & connect.
+- **Social tools** - Follow, like, subscribe & connect.
 - **Microsites** - Easily create sub-sites & departmental landing pages.
-- **Custom Dashboard** - Widgets to customize your view and filter information.
+- **Custom dashboard** - Widgets to customize your view and filter information.
-- **Custom Look & Feel** - 40+ fully responsive layouts, configurable banners, & unlimited colors
+- **Custom look & feel** - 40+ fully responsive layouts, configurable banners & unlimited colors

 ---